Jiten28/Java-Project/README.md

 # Java-Project
-this is my first java project for resume and skills
+this is my first java project for resume and skills boosting